frescobaldi/qpageview/docs/source/advanced.rst

 Normally, in a Qt application, you create QActions to perform tasks and put those in a menu or toolbar.
-The *qpageview* package provides the :mod:`viewactions` module to help you with that.
+The *qpageview* package provides the :mod:`qpageview.viewactions` module to help you with that.

 If you create a :class:`~viewactions.ViewActions` object and connect it to a View, all actions can readily be used to control the View, and they